vilkoos/my_data_analyst_portfolio/README.md

 ----------
 **NOTE**

-(1) As a lecturer/engineer/social scientist/critical thinker, I can't help but wonder:
+(1) As a lecturer and critical thinker, I can't help but wonder:
 Are portfolios the next big thing in education?
 If so, what is a a good portfolio, how do you do it?
 My way of answering these questions: try, fail, next time fail better.